Code-Institute-Submissions/milestone-project-119/README.md

 I decided to use two fonts throught my site.
 I included these fonts by inserting an _import_ link of Google Fonts API into the top of my style.css.<br>
 The font I chose for the body text on the pages was 'Raleway', with a fall back of 'Sans-serif' should the site not load the import correctly.
-I found the 'Raleway' font was clear and easy to read and fed into the simple, minimal look, a feel I was trying to achieve with the site.<br>
+I found the 'Raleway' font was clear, easy to read and fed into the simple, minimal look and feel I was trying to achieve with the site.<br>
 The second font I used was 'Lato', again with the fallback of 'Sans-serif'.
-I used this for anything I wanted to stand out a little more, as i felt it had a more structured, bold like format.
+I used this for anything I wanted to stand out a little more as I felt it had a more structured, bold format.
 This included the navbar, footer, headlines, sub-headings, buttons and forms.
 I used this font for all of the form as I felt that with basic content it didn't need different fonts.
 Overall, I wanted a font that complemented the body text without being wildly different from it.
 This would have made the page too busy and drawn attention away from the beautiful, peace-invoking imagery it was sitting alongside.
-Simplicity was key and the combination of Raleway and Lato helped me achieve that objective.
+Clarity was key and the combination of Raleway and Lato helped me achieve that objective.
 When it came to font weight, between the two fonts, I varied between 300 and 500 for differnt factors across the pages.
-400 took precendent as the average font weight, and then card heads were given 500 to stand out clearer and more bold, for the page headings, the info window headings, and the modal content looked best with using 300.
+400 took precendent as the average font weight, and then card heads were given 500 to stand out more.
+Whereas, the page headings, info window headings, and modal content looked best with using 300.

 ##### 3. Logo

 The logo was created using an online design tool called Canva.
 I created a custom canvas to fit my required dimensions and set the background to be transparent as I was using a transparent navbar.
 When it came to designing the logo I wanted a symbol that represented Cornwall, and decided that an engine house is the embodiment of Cornish culture.
-I selected the engine house from google's selection of free images and played with the contrast and saturation to get it black and white so it would stand out clearly with the transparent background, as well as matching the black font of the logo "Experience Cornwall".
+I selected the engine house from Google's selection of free images and played with the contrast and saturation to turn it into a silhouette that would stand out clearly against the transparent/white background of the navbar.
+It also matched the black font of the logo "Experience Cornwall".
 I chose the font 'Lato' for this text to match the font used for headings throughout the site, keeping a clear consistency.
 It suited the site's branding and complemented all my other design choices well.

 ##### 4. Composition

 There is a clear structure throughout the site.
 Each of the main pages has a hero image at the top to engage the user.
 I also implemented content hinting on all the pages to encourage scrolling and more user interaction.
 To help me keep the design neat and consistent, I had all content displayed central, with good margins for desktop use to avoid anything being cut off the screen.
-I ensured all content is full width for mobile sizes, utilising all of the space available.
+I ensured all the content is full width for mobile sizes, utilising all of the space available.
 I found that having to scroll down the home page made it feel like the story was unfolding which I thought was a nice touch.
-The google map on the expereince page has been set to full width to keep the map easily readable across all screen sizes.
-I made use of the 'Rule of Thirds" in the 'Top 3 Recommendations' section to help draw the viewer's eye into the composition, rather than just glancing at the center, so I wanted to make sure I implemented it in my design.
+The Google map on the expereince page has been set to full width to keep the map easily readable across all screen sizes.
+I made use of the 'Rule of Thirds" in the 'Top 3 Recommendations' section to help draw the viewer's eye into the composition, rather than just glancing at the center.

 ##### 5. Wireframes